 If your Cocker Spaniel has an assertive temperament, you will have your work cut out for you, especially if you're an inexperienced dog owner.

-Any rules you set for him will need to be followed closely and consistently because your dog will try to push against them, time and time again.
+Any rules you set for an assertive Cocker Spaniel must be followed closely and consistently because your dog will try to push against them repeatedly.

-By helping your dog stick to the rules you set for him, being consistent, and training him well, you will be able to reduce his assertive/aggressive behaviour and keep him in check.
+Help your dog stick to the rules you set for him.
+Being consistent and keeping up with his training will reduce his assertive/aggressive behaviour and help keep him in check.

 Training, boundaries, lots of exercise, and lots of love will help to keep this assertive dog temperament relaxed and calm.

 If your Cocker Spaniel has a neutral temperament, you're onto a winner!

 You've almost got the perfect dog!